Flights from Australia

 Direct flights from Australia to North America

 Direct flights from Australia connect to 2 countries in North America.
-7 airlines offer these non-stop routes, resulting in a total of 15 direct flight routes to the continent.
+Those non-stop routes are operated by 6 airlines, resulting in a total of 15 direct flight routes to the continent.

 Australia to United States Flights